fkmendes/PhyloJunction/NOTES.md

 ```

 This command will need to be called every time we want to update the .html files once the .rst files are modified.

+If for some reason sphinx/autodoc starts to complain certain modules cannot be found, it may be that the .rst files sphinx produces automatically need a refresh (module may have been renamed).
+The refresh may not be happening because make things they do not need updating.
+Just delete all .rst files inside docs/source/, and call the doc generation commands again.

 ### Documentation website structure